 House of Eden: What do you understand by the terms beauty and aesthetics?

 Beauty and aesthetics are difficult words.
 We have become accustomed to think that things we like are beautiful and that aesthetic equals what immediately seems to be beautiful.
 But it is not that easy.
 If only that is beautiful, what pleases, we reduce beauty to the familiar.
 Shapes, colors, haptics - If something breaks ranks, our judgment is quickly negative.

 Of course, there are design classics and archetypal designs which do not lose their attractiveness over generations.
 And of course, the goal of a product designer is to create such archetypal furniture and spaces.
 It is crucial, however, that such design never just pleases, but always includes a small irritation.
 Only through the irritation does the object unfold its special attraction.
 Everything else is average.

 Aesthetics, a word that goes back to the Greek 'aesthesis', which simply means 'perception', means to me: opening up our senses through irritation and friction.
-If something only pleases, it is just obliging.
+If something only pleases, it is pleasing.